vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 ### Selecting Edges

-To enter edge selection, we can hold the **Right Mouse Button** over our model and navigate up to edge.
+To enter edge selection, we can hold the **Right Mouse Button** over our model and navigate up to **Edge**.

 <figure> <img src = "../assets/images/2_maya_edge_selection.gif"></figure>

 Edges attached together in an unbroken line are called an **Edge Loop.**

-We can select and edge loop by double click on an edge that is part of that loop.
+We can select an edge loop by double clicking on an edge that is part of that loop.

 <figure> <img src = "../assets/images/2_maya_edge_selection_edgeloop.gif"></figure>